Ways to Get a Bigger Tax Refund

 2. Contribute to tax-advantaged accounts

-The tax incentives offered can take multiple forms.
-For example, contributions you and your employer make to a traditional 401(k) are not included in your taxable income for the year.
-Instead, these taxes are deferred until you withdraw them in retirement.
-With an IRA, you may be eligible to deduct the amount you contributed to your IRA that year from your taxable income.
-Though different types of accounts come with different benefits, contributing to a tax-advantaged account will generally help reduce what you owe in taxes in a given year.
+Tax incentives offered by these accounts can take multiple forms.
+For example, contributions you make to a traditional 401(k), plus any employer match, aren’t included in your taxable income for the year.
+Instead, these taxes are deferred until you withdraw the money in retirement.
+And with an IRA, you may be eligible to deduct the amount you contributed to your IRA that year from your taxable income—as long as you don’t exceed the income limits.

 Examples of tax-advantaged accounts that you might consider contributing to include: